The Last Seduction: Production

 Screenwriter Steve Barancik said he believed the film was originally pitched to ITC Entertainment as a "standard Skinemax" low-budget movie, even though the filmmakers had "an under-the-radar intention to make a good movie."
 Linda Fiorentino said of accepting the role, "After I read that script, I was in Arizona and I got in a car and drove six hours to get to the meeting because I had never read anything so unique in terms of a female character.
 And I walked in the meeting with John Dahl, the director, and I said, 'John, you are not allowed to hire anyone but me for this film.'
 And I wasn't kidding."

-ITC Entertainment executives were upset with a scene in which Linda Fiorentino is dressed as a cheerleader and wears suspenders over her breasts.
+ITC Entertainment executives were upset with a scene in which Fiorentino is dressed as a cheerleader and wears suspenders over her breasts.
 Barancik recalled, "Apparently, a guy from the company who was monitoring things and watching the dailies saw the suspenders over Linda's nipples and shouted out, 'Are we making an art movie?!'
 He shut down production and called the principals of the movie on the carpet, and they all had to pledge that they had no artistic pretensions."
 The scene was cut, and the sexual role-playing theme was lost.

-Peter Berg said it was a Linda Fiorentino's idea to shoot the chain-link-fence sex scene in that way.
+Peter Berg said it was Fiorentino's idea to shoot the chain-link-fence sex scene in that way.
 "She said, 'John, get a camera,' and she climbed up on me against that fence and told John Dahl to shoot it, and that was the scene.
 She thought of it, she conceived it, she executed it.
 It was awesome."

 Reception

 The Last Seduction received critical acclaim.
 It holds a 94% rating on Rotten Tomatoes based on 51 reviews.
-On Metacritic it has a score of 85 out of 100 based on 12 reviews, indicating "universal acclaim."
+The website's consensus reads: "Like Body Heat, The Last Seduction updates film noir techniques for a modern era, imbuing this erotic film with '90s snark."
+On Metacritic it has a score of 85 out of 100 based on 12 reviews, indicating "universal acclaim".
 Roger Ebert gave the film four out of four stars, highlighting Fiorentino's ability to project her character with dry humor and a freedom from Hollywood conventions typically surrounding a female antagonist.
+Ebert later ranked the film fifth on his year-end list of 1994's best movies.
 He wrote in the Chicago Sun-Times:

-Ebert later ranked the film fifth on his year-end list of 1994's best movies.
+Director Quentin Tarantino rated The Last Seduction at number 77 of his favorite films.